listlessbird/poland-ai-ts-workshop/exercises/06-observability/06.1-langfuse-basics/problem/readme.md

 export const langfuse = TODO;
 ```

-## Instrumenting The Code
+## Tracing The Code

-Once that's done, we can get into the interesting stuff of actually instrumenting our code.
+Once that's done, we can get into the interesting stuff of actually tracing our code.
 Our first job is inside the `POST` route in `chat.ts`.
-We're going to declare a trace using the `langfuse.trace` method.
+We're going to declare a trace using the `langfuse.trace` method:

 ```ts
 // Replace this: